Tonight’s healthy dinner, sorted!

-Rustle up this Speedy Super cod one-pot dish, courtesy of hot new healthy eating guru, Dr Rupy Aujla.
-The doctor will see you now...
+Indulged over Christmas?
+Try this cod one-pot from hot healthy eating guru, Dr Rupy Aujla, plus top tips on eating clean in 2021.
+The doctor will see you now…

-He’s very obliging too – we asked for a speedy supper suggestion and lo and behold, the good doctor rustled up the Mediterranean Cod One-Pot, below.
+He’s very obliging too – we asked for a warming speedy supper suggestion and lo and behold, the good doctor rustled up the Mediterranean Cod One-Pot, below, from his cookbook The Doctor’s Kitchen.
 Yum!
-But first up we had a chat about how to eat more healthily….
+But first up we had a chat about how to eat more healthily…

 Add colour into your diet – look at your plate and look at where the colour is coming from.
 Try to get a couple of different colours onto your plate each mealtime – purples, reds, yellows.
 Look at the different fresh produce that you find in the supermarket and experiment – try something new every week.
 Also experiment with different types of plant-based protein – eg beans, nuts and seeds.
 And reduce the amount of meat you have on a weekly basis.

-We can’t face cold salads in our office lunchboxes at this time of year – what should we eat instead?
+We can’t face cold salads for our lunches at this time of year – what should we eat instead?